 Accepts ubiquitin from the E1 complex and catalyzes its covalent attachment to other proteins.
 In vitro catalyzes 'Lys- 48'-linked polyubiquitination.
 Mediates the selective degradation of short-lived and abnormal proteins.
 Functions in the E6/E6-AP- induced ubiquitination of p53/TP53.
 Mediates ubiquitination of PEX5 and autoubiquitination of STUB1 and TRAF6.
 Involved in the signal-induced conjugation and subsequent degradation of NFKBIA, FBXW2-mediated GCM1 ubiquitination and degradation, MDM2-dependent degradation of p53/TP53 and the activation of MAVS in the mitochondria by DDX58/RIG-I in response to viral infection.
 Essential for viral activation of IRF3.
 Belongs to the ubiquitin-conjugating enzyme family.
 Note: This description may include information from UniProtKB.

-Molecular Function: protein binding; acid-amino acid ligase activity; ubiquitin-protein ligase activity; ATP binding; ligase activity
+Molecular Function: protein binding; nucleotide binding; ubiquitin-protein ligase activity; ATP binding; ligase activity